Beaver's Lodge Safari Tent

 Out and About

-At Glamping at Knightstone you are just a few miles inland from the stunning World Heritage Jurassic Coast, not far from picturesque Budleigh Salterton, the Iron Age fort of Woodbury Castle and even - should you feel you're missing out on some urban action - the bustling city of Exeter.
+At Glamping at Knightstone you're just a few miles inland from the stunning World Heritage Jurassic Coast, not far from picturesque Budleigh Salterton, the Iron Age fort of Woodbury Castle and even - should you feel you're missing out on some urban action - the bustling city of Exeter.
 Alternatively, without expending too much energy you might wish to wander through Knightstone's fields, which include a beautiful meadow with lovely lake (please take care with kiddies), enclosed play area, picnic table and swing chair, and pick up the ancient riverside travellers' path to historic Ottery St Mary, birthplace of the poet Samuel Taylor Coleridge, or head in the opposite direction to the traditional village of Tipton St John - don't miss the Golden Lion for a refreshing local ale.

 Steps up to the open plan living-room with kitchen and dining areas.
 Small gas fridge and wood-fired range.
 Bedroom 1 with double bed.
-Bedroom 2 with bunk-beds.
+Bedroom 2 with twin beds.
 Shower-room with shower, WC and wash-basin.